UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/appscan-360/overview.md

 # Overview

-The AppScan 360 plug-in includes steps which interact with AppScan 360 in DevOps Deploy.
+The AppScan 360 plugin includes steps which interact with AppScan 360 in DevOps Deploy.
 The plugin steps can orchestrate the SAST, DAST and SCA scans and perform presence actions like create, delete, start, stop on AppScan 360.

 This plugin includes one or more steps, click Steps for step details and properties.

 ## Compatibility
-The plug-in is compatible with:
+The plugin is compatible with:

 * DevOps Deploy version 7.0.0 or later
 * HCL AppScan 360 v2.0 or higher